ghowland/StatsInvalidWhenPopIsOne/README.md

 - You have a single unit at a single instance in time
 - You need to make a decision about this unit that requires accurate data (it's important)

+Another way to say "Statistics are invalid", might be to say "No external data is valid, only local data is valid".
+Statistics are generally the form that external data is presented in, so that is what I am addressing.

-Let's start with a thought experiment, to create a real-world scenario for this situation:
+Let's start with a thought experiment, to create a real-world-style scenario for this situation:

 ## Initial Scenario